Le lien vers cette page a été envoyé avec succès aux destinataires.

 Police custody is established, as part of an investigation, when a minor is suspected of having committed or attempted to commit a crime or a crime punishable by a prison sentence.

-Police custody is a measure restricting the minor's freedom.
-It is decided by a judicial police officer (OPJ), who may be a policeman or gendarme.
+It is decided by a judicial police officer (OPJ), which may be a policeman or gendarme.

 Police custody is the mandatory detention of the minor in police or gendarmerie premises for questioning.